charliecon/terraform-provider-benchmark/README.md

 ## Notes

 - The tool requires a `.terraformrc` file path to be specified via `TerraformRcFilePath`
-- Each benchmark run will destroy any existing Terraform state before testing (unless cancelled)
+- Each benchmark run will destroy any existing Terraform state before testing (unless cancelled, or when running `terraform plan`)
 - The provider repository will be switched between different references during testing
 - All Terraform command output is logged to individual files for debugging
 - The benchmark automatically initializes Terraform before running commands.
 This means you should have a provider block set up in your tf configuration.